jenniferoreffo/jenniferoreffo/README.md

 # **I am Jennifer Oreffo.**

- I'm a Data Scientist and a Machine Learning Engineer
+ I'm a Data Scientist and Machine Learning Engineer
-- 👋 Hi, I’m @jenniferoreffo
+- 👋 Hi,
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI and Machine Learning for businesses.
 - 🌱 I’m currently learning Natural Language Processing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning problems.
-- 📫 How to reach me Open to collaborate
+- 📫 How to reach me Open to collaborate jennyoreffo@gmail.com

 <!---
 jenniferoreffo/jenniferoreffo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.